TerminalStudio/xterm.dart/README.md

 </p>

-Xterm.dart is a fast and fully-featured terminal emulator for Flutter, with support for mobile and desktop platforms.
+Xterm.dart is a fast and fully-featured terminal emulator for Flutter applications, with support for mobile and desktop platforms.

-## Screenshots
+### Screenshots

 <table>
   <tr>